SzeCode/MAST-680/README.md

 -Run the .sln (Microsoft visual studios 2022) file in Main_forecast for predictions of the Lorenz system.
 The outputs are displayed when you run the program.
 Alternatively, run the .m file using Octave or Matlab in the outputs folder.
 -Run the .sln (Microsoft visual studios 2022) file in Lobe_Transition for predictions of the time to transition from one lobe to another in the Lorenz system.
 Alternatively, run the .m file using Octave or Matlab in the outputs folder.
 -Run the .sln (Microsoft visual studios 2022) file in LoadModel to load saved models generated from the Neural Networks.

+Final Project:
+- Run the MAIN_DMD_SALIENT_EXTRACT.m file directly in Octave or Matlab.
+Specify manualy the image name to change image.